tswstarplanet/TSRpc/README.md

 }
 ```

+The method signatures and parameters in the client interface must be exactly the same as those in the server-side implementation class, including the fully qualified names of the parameter types.

-In fact the interface annotated by @TSClient can be provided by the server end
+In fact the interface annotated by @TSClient can be contained in a jar provided by the server end.

 Start the nacos server, the server application, and the client application, and then you can invoke the remote service like this: